Charity Dingle: 2009–present

 Charity helps Chas get revenge on Carl for cheating on her and begins working for Jai Sharma (Chris Bisson).
 Charity advises Jai on the restoration of the barn next to the Dingle farm.
 Jai pays Charity to persuade Lisa to sell the farm and move to Hotten, but Lisa refuses.
 Cain is jealous of Charity and Jai's relationship and warns Jai to stay away.
 Jai buys Charity a new car and takes her to a hotel but she insists they have separate rooms.
 Charity ends things with Cain after learning that he slept with Faye Lamb (Kim Thomson), thinking that she had slept with Jai.
 Charity and Noah move in with Jai and Nikhil (Rik Makarem), at Holdgate Farm.
 Charity and Jai begin dating and Cain tries to win Charity back but Charity tells him that she is not interested.
 Charity tries to make Nikhil look incompetent, wanting his job, so Jai throws her out.
-Charity apologizes and proposes to Jai.
+Charity apologises and proposes to Jai.
 He initially refuses but later accepts.
 Charity, Cain and Cameron Murray (Dominic Power) steal the Kings' haulage trucks and sell them.
 Refusing to accept Charity is with Jai, Cain starts attacking the Sharmas forcing them to call off their wedding when the threats become more severe.
 Cain is attacked and Charity is questioned by the police but she insists she did not do it.
 Charity and Jai reconcile and she supports him when he is charged with assaulting Cain.
 Charity reveals she found Cain the night he was attacked and walked away.
 Cain changes his statement and the charges against Jai are dropped.
 Charity is late for her wedding as she visits Debbie but does marry Jai.
 Charity tells Jai that she does not want any more children, leaving him disappointed but he suggests that he adopt Noah.
 Charity disapproves, worried the about the effect it will have on Noah if the marriage failed, so they compromise and change his surname to Sharma.
 Later, Jai has a drunken one-night stand with Rachel Breckle (Gemma Oaten) and Charity has a one-night stand with Declan and admits it immediately.
 Jai forgives her as he feels guilty about his own indiscretion, knowing that Rachel is pregnant and later has a son, Archie.
 Charity becomes suspicious so Jai's father, Rishi, claims to be Archie's father to save Jai's marriage and ensure that Jai can spend time with Archie.
 However, Charity realizes the truth when Jai overreacts to an injury Archie sustains in an accident with a sparkler and ends the marriage, moving in with Debbie and her children.